MahavirK1997/Aurus_Assignment/README.md

 🚀 How It Works

 1️⃣ Upload / Select Image:

 • Upload a new swimlane diagram or select an existing one.

 2️⃣ Process Diagram:

 • Click Process Swimlane Image to convert it into structured JSON.

-3️⃣ Ask Questions
+3️⃣ Ask Questions:

 • Interact with the chatbot to query workflow events.

 • Chat history is displayed in the sidebar.

-4️⃣ Clear Session
+4️⃣ Clear Session:

 • Reset chat and workflow results anytime using the Clear Session button.